 Country: United Kingdom

 Founded in 2010, Principia Scientific International (PSI) is an organization based in the United Kingdom which promotes fringe views and material to claim that carbon dioxide is not a greenhouse gas.
-PSI has also published a book, titled “Slaying the Sky Dragon: Death of the Greenhouse Gas Theory.”
-According to their about page “Principia Scientific International (PSI) is the only independent science body in the world that is legally incorporated to champion the traditional scientific method, as set out in the work of Karl Popper”.
-The founder and current CEO of Principia Scientific International is John O’Sullivan.
-For more background information on John O’Sullivan see here and here.
+PSI has also published a book titled “Slaying the Sky Dragon: Death of the Greenhouse Gas Theory.”
+According to their about page, “Principia Scientific International (PSI) is the only independent science body in the world that is legally incorporated to champion the traditional scientific method, as set out in the work of Karl Popper.”
+The founder and current CEO of Principia Scientific International are John O’Sullivan.
+For more background information on John O’Sullivan, see here and here.

 In November 2019, the PSI Facebook page was banned: Facebook Bans Principia Scientific International Without Explanation.
 As of 3/13/2020, it does not appear to have been restored.